stevalkr/0x0/README.rst

 The Null Pointer
 ================

-This is a no-bullshit file hosting and URL shortening service that also runs `0x0.st <https://0x0.st>`_.
+This is a fork of no-bullshit file hosting and URL shortening service that also runs `0x0.st <https://0x0.st>`_.
 Use with uWSGI.

 Configuration